spack/spack/lib/spack/docs/packaging_guide.rst

 software evolves.
 Packages can add and inherit stand-alone tests.
 The `spack test`` command is used to manage stand-alone testing.

-.. caution:: Stand-alone test methods should complete within a few minutes.
+.. admonition:: Stand-alone test methods should complete within a few minutes.

     Execution speed is important since these tests are intended to quickly assess whether installed specs work on the system.
 Spack CI cannot spare